Site icon Texas Travel Talk

 7. HG SPLY Co.

-The restaurant is perfect for after-race get-togethers with work friends and family.
-This eclectic, laid-back establishment offers a wealth of seating options (from classic outdoor chairs to lush couches in their patio area).
-Complete with foosball tables and corn hole await guests as they wait on their meals.
+The restaurant is ideal for post-race gatherings with colleagues and family.
+This eclectic, laid-back establishment offers a wealth of seating options, ranging from classic outdoor chairs to plush couches in its patio area.
+Complete with foosball tables and cornhole, the area awaits guests as they wait for their meals.

 HG SPLY Co. is one of the only restaurants by Texas Motor Speedway to offer breakfast or brunch for visitors headed to the race and special events.
-Enjoy starters like charred chicken thighs and shrimp ceviche to main dishes like redfish tacos and quinoa burgers.
+Enjoy starters like charred chicken thighs and shrimp ceviche, and main dishes like redfish tacos and quinoa burgers.

-The menu even features hunted and gathered bowls, where you choose an item that is tracked (meat) with an item that is gathered, like yellow curry or cauliflower fried rice.
+The menu even features “hunted and gathered” bowls, where you choose an item that is tracked (meat) with an item that is gathered, such as yellow curry or cauliflower fried rice.
 The breakfast menu is robust, so come hungry.

 Location: SH, 2980, TX-114 Frontage Rd, Trophy Club, TX, open 11 am – 11 pm.